AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 uid: transfer-data
 ---

-# Transfer data to Aveva&trade; Data Hub
+# Transfer data to AVEVA&trade; Data Hub

 You initiate a data transfer from the `PI to OCS Agents` window.
 A transfer can consist of PI points and AF elements or AF elements that reference at least one PI point.
 This topic contains these sections: